-Painting to me is solving puzzles of my brain.
-It gives me a sense of power as I can attempt to control the world around me.
-This realization came to me at an early age.
-As such, my combination of cultural experiences manifest as layers and colors in my work.
+Painting to Zahra is solving puzzles in her brain.
+It gives her a sense of power as she can attempt to control the world around her.
+This realization came at an early age.
+As such, her combination of cultural experiences manifest as layers and colors in her work.

-After doing BFA in Painting from Texas State, my move to Houston and work in the field as an artist over the past decade has been a journey of self-discovery reflected in my work.
+After obtaining a BFA in Painting from Texas State, she moved to Houston and worked in the field as an artist over the past decade has been a journey of self-discovery.

-I paint to express.
-I try to create pieces that show the world through my lense; my likes and dislikes.
-There are times where life is celebrated, and at times I show life’s dark side with a hint of color.
+She paints to express and create pieces that show the world through her lenses; her likes and dislikes.
+There are times where life is celebrated, and at times she shows life’s dark side with a hint of color.